Assessing the impact of Byzantine attacks on coupled phase oscillators: Input signals

 where $\tau_0$ is a time constant introduced to keep the input signal $f(t)$ without units and which also gives the standard deviation of the signal.
 Using this two-point correlator, one can then calculate the average of the synchronization error.
 Plugging Eq.~(\ref{eq10}) into Eq.~(\ref{eq9}) yields,

 which, after some algebra gives

-While the first term in the synchronization error Eq.~(\ref{eq11}) is simply the sum of the squared edge weights of the attacked node $k$ in the initial network divided by 2, the second term is more intricate with the eigenmodes and the weights between the attacked node and its neighbors.
+where we recall that ${\bf u}_\alpha$ and $\lambda_\alpha$ are respectively the eigenvectors and eigenvalues of the matrix $(\tilde{\mathbb{L}} + {\bf K})$\,.
+While the first term in the synchronization error Eq.~(\ref{eq11}) is simply proportional to the sum of the squared edge weights of the attacked node $k$ in the initial network, the second term is more intricate with the eigenmodes and the weights between the attacked node and its neighbors.
 The latter might becomes large when the nodes connected to $k$ are sitting on the slowest eigenmodes for which $\lambda_\alpha$ is small.
 The synchronization error for such random input signal is therefore a trade-off between a local property of the system given by the first term in Eq.~(\ref{eq11}) and a more global one given by the second term.
-Below we illustrate numerically the theoretical predictions.
+It is important to notice that the synchronization error for this Byzantine attack Eq.~(\ref{eq11}) is different from what one would get by having an additive white-noise perturbation at oscillator $k$~\cite{Tyl19}.
+In the next section, we illustrate numerically the theoretical predictions.

 At this stage, it is instructive to briefly discuss the case where the attacked node $k$ is connected to all the nodes in the network.
 This would happen in a system where all units are connected to an oscillator possibly modelling a centralized control unit.
 This is illustrated in Fig.~\ref{fig2}.
-Then, $\mathcal{N}(k)$ includes all the network nodes, and the synchronization error reduces to,

-where the intricate second term in Eq.~(\ref{eq11}) is now expressed in term of the inverse of $(\tilde{\mathbb{L}} + {\bf{K}})$\,.
-Further assuming that the weights between node $k$ and the rest of the network are the same i.e. $\tilde{b}_{ik}=b$ $\forall i$\,, one has

-Quite intuitively, attacking the oscillator that is connected to all the other ones in the network results in a poor synchronization error that scales linearly with the system size.
+Then, $\mathcal{N}(k)$ includes all the network nodes.
+Further assuming that the weights between node $k$ and the rest of the network are the same i.e. $\tilde{b}_{ik}=b$ $\forall i$\,, one has for the synchronization error $\langle \mathcal{P} \rangle=0$\,.
+Quite intuitively, attacking the oscillator that is connected to all the other ones in the network results in injecting the same signal to every node and thus, all nodes remain synchronized.
+Therefore, attacking such node is not effective if its coupling to all the other nodes is homogeneous.
+If it is heterogeneous, one expects a non-vanishing synchronization error.

+The opposite of the latter situation would be an attack on a node that has a single connection to the rest of the network, as shown in Fig.~\ref{fig20}.
+In such a scenario, Eq.~(\ref{eq11}) becomes,